 This modern coffee table design is open and airy and features straight, clean lines that work well with the shiplap wall.

 The design of the table also plays well with our dining room table, which is just about 15 feet away!

-Scroll below to see how we built and finished this DIY coffee table and get the free and easy woodworking plans to make one for yourself!
+Scroll below to see how we built and finished this DIY coffee table and get the easy woodworking plans to make one for yourself!

 How to build a coffee table